 The Grovia ONE is an all-in-one diaper that is extra absorbent for heavy-wetters or nighttime.
 ONE is an acronym that stands for the following:

 O: Outlast closure

 The Grovia ONE has a removable hook and loop option that can snap onto the snaps if you prefer velcro closures.
 If you prefer snaps, you can remove the line of hook & loop.
-Both the velcro and the snap closure are extremely durable.
-You can see in the video how the velcro is able to be added and removed.
+Both the velcro and snap closure are extremely durable.
+You can see in the video how the velcro can be added and removed.